eclipse-opendut/opendut/doc/src/development/getting-started.md

     ```

 ## UI Development
 Run `cargo ci lea run` to continuously build the newest changes.
+During your first run, you may need to install additional system packages.
+On Linux, this may include the `pkg-config` package, as well as the package for OpenSSL development symbols.

 ## Tips & Tricks